MITgcm/MITgcm/doc/getting_started/getting_started.rst

 Parameters: Equation of State
 -----------------------------

+The form of the equation of state is controlled by the model configuration and :varlink:`eosType`.
+For the atmosphere, :varlink:`eosType` must be set to ``IDEALGAS``.
+For the ocean, several forms of the equation of state are available.
+For a linear approximation, set :varlink:`eosType` to ``LINEAR``), and you will need to specify the thermal and haline expansion coefficients, represented by the variables :varlink:`tAlpha` (in K\ :sup:`--1`) and :varlink:`sBeta` (in psu\ :sup:`--1`).
-First, because the model equations are written in terms of perturbations, a reference thermodynamic state needs to be specified.
+Because the model equations are written in terms of perturbations, a reference thermodynamic state needs to be specified.
 This is done through the 1D arrays :varlink:`tRef` and :varlink:`sRef`. :varlink:`tRef`
 specifies the reference potential temperature profile (in